Exploring Phonetic Context-Aware Lip-Sync For Talking Face Generation: Experiment

-We evaluate the method using PSNR, SSIM, LMD, LSE-D and LSE-C. PSNR and SSIM pertain to the visual quality metrics and LMD, LSE-D and LSE-C pertain to the lip-sync quality metrics.
-LMD is the distance between lip landmarks of the ground truth frames and those of the generated frames.
-LSE-C and LSE-D are the confidence score and distance score between audio and video features from SyncNet, respectively \cite{prajwal2020lip}.
+{\bf Metric.} We evaluate visual quality based on PSNR and SSIM, and sync quality based on LMD, LSE-D and LSE-C. LSE-C and LSE-D are the confidence score and distance score between audio and video features from SyncNet \cite{prajwal2020lip}.